As election season approaches, the City wishes to remind residents about the proper display of political yard signs and banners.

 - Signs should not exceed four feet in height if free-standing and should not be attached to any roof or roof element if mounted on a building.

 - Signs with changeable copy/text are not allowed.

 Last year, Council approved some amendments to the City’s sign code, allowing the use of larger banners – up to three feet by six feet – during the time period of May 7-July 7.
 This amendment was made to facilitate the use of graduation banners for students, though the enlarged sign size is extended to all messages during that period.

 The City may be able to ask a resident to remove signs/banners only if they exceed the size requirements, are deteriorating or have been placed in the public right-of-way.
 If you believe this to be the case, call Code Compliance at 614-583-5073 or use our UA Click2Fix smartphone app to report an issue.

-- Political signs on private property are themselves private property.
-Theft charges will be filed against anyone found to be taking such signs.
+Signs placed on private property are considered private property as well, and theft charges will be filed against individuals taking signs.